 Vendor space sells out quickly, sometimes a month or more in advance, so we recommend registering at least 30 days before the event, if not sooner.
 Click Here to Register

-Vendors may start setting up at 7:00am the day of the festival, but all cars must be off the grounds by 9:00am.
-Due to the safety of festival-goers, we ask that no cars are brought on the park grounds to load out until 5:00pm
+Vendor set up is now Friday 2p-7p, and Saturday 7a-930a.
+Saturday the Day of the Festival, all cars must be off the grounds by 9:00am.
+Due to the safety of festival-goers, we ask that no cars are brought on the park grounds to load out until 6:00pm

 Should you need to set up earlier than the posted time, please contact us to make arrangements.